 Colt gets some extra petting for being a good boy, by his surgeon, Dr. Kennedy

 Even though Colt has been thoroughly checked, we always perform a physical exam just prior to inducing anesthesia.
 An important organ to assess is the heart.
-If we suspect something is wrong with the heart when we listen to it we will do a press-anesthetic EKG (electrocardiogram).
+If we suspect something is wrong with the heart when we listen to it we will do a pre-anesthetic EKG (electrocardiogram).

 If you like heart stuff we have a very detailed page on heart disease in animals.
 It’s not for the “weak of heart” (pun intended), because it goes into all sorts of anatomy and physiology.
 If you get through it give yourself a pat on the back, and think of applying to veterinary school!